What are NFT (Non-Fungible) token ?

 Differences

-The key difference between the two is the fact that cryptocurrency in a blockchain has the same value.
-However, NFT has a unique value.
+The main difference is that every unit of a cryptocurrency has the same value, while every NFT has a unique value.

 NFT transaction

-Let us take a recent example, Bansky - a popular England-based street artist- had five hundred physical prints of his painting called "morons."
-One of the prints (print #325) that was authenticated by "pest control"-The only official body that can authenticate any Banksy print - was purchased by a blockchain company called Injective Protocol for $95,000.
-The company later burnt the painting in a Twitter live stream and announced that the painting would be sold as an NFT on Opensea - an NFT marketplace.
+One of these prints (print #325) was authenticated by "Pest Control," the only official body that can verify Banksy artwork.
+A blockchain company called Injective Protocol bought this print for $95,000.
+The company then burned the painting on a Twitter live stream.
+They announced the painting would be sold as an NFT on OpenSea, an NFT marketplace.

 "We entirely recreate the physical piece and input specifications, such as the art version number into the smart contract code, [so] no one can ever alter the digital art in any way," "The physical piece will forever be memorialized in this NFT." - Injective Protocol executive